RonyAbecidan/ManTraNet-pytorch/README.md

 [![Generic badge](https://img.shields.io/badge/Library-Pytorch-<>.svg)](https://shields.io/) [![Ask Me Anything !](https://img.shields.io/badge/Official%20-No-1abc9c.svg)](https://GitHub.com/Naereen/ama) ![visitors](https://visitor-badge.laobi.icu/badge?page_id=RonyAbecidan.ManTraNet-pytorch)

 Who has never met a forged picture on the web ?
 No one !
-Everyday we are constantly facing fake pictures touched up in Photoshop but it is not always easy to detect it.
+Everyday we are constantly facing tampered pictures but it is not always easy to detect it.

 In this repo, you will find an implementation of ManTraNet, a manipulation tracing network for detection and localization of image forgeries with anomalous features.
 With this algorithm, you may find if an image has been falsified and even identify suspicious regions.
 A little example is displayed below.